Cleveland Metroparks Zoo: Wolf Wilderness

 Wolf Wilderness gives visitors a comprehensive look into the environment and wildlife of a northern temperate forest.
 Wolf Lodge, which anchors the exhibit, serves as an education and viewing center for gray wolves, beavers, and a variety of wetland species.
-Wolf Wilderness is one of the principal North American habitats at the Cleveland Metroparks Zoo.
+Wolf Wilderness is one of the principal North American habitats at the CMZ.
 The exhibit opened in 1997 and consists of the Wolf Lodge, a large woodland enclosure for the wolves, a 65,000-gallon pond, and panoramic viewing rooms.

 Visitors access the exhibit through the Wolf Lodge, a 3000 sqft building that is modeled after a 19th-century fur trading post.
 Upon entering, visitors arrive in the welcome center, which offers information on the indigenous animals of North America's deciduous forests and wetlands; this room leads into the two main exhibit areas.

 The first exhibit room is dedicated to the six Mexican gray wolves contained in a vast, wooded area directly behind the Wolf Lodge.
 Zoo patrons are able to observe the wolves through a large viewing room with floor-to-ceiling windows, which look out into the habitat.
 Surveillance cameras within the enclosure are linked to monitors in the viewing room, allowing visitors to see the wolves even when they are out of direct view.

 The viewing room leads into the second exhibit area—the wetlands and wolf display room.
 Here, visitors can observe both the wolves and several other North American animals through floor-to-ceiling windows, similar to the viewing room.
 Although visitors can also view the wolves from this room, the principal exhibits are the Canadian beaver habitat, the 65000 gal freshwater pond, and the Zoo's collection of bald eagles.
 The Canadian beaver habitat features an artificial beaver dam with cross-sectional windows that grant visitors a chance to view the beavers' nest within.
 The freshwater pond is adjacent to the viewing windows, thereby creating an aquarium effect that allows visitors to see what a wetland pond looks like beneath the water's surface.
 The pond contains numerous fish indigenous to the North American wetlands.